fazzz/EnsRef_Exdata/README.md

 # EnsRef_Exdata

-tool to re-weight the snapshots of molecular simulation to fit to the experimental data
+Tool to re-weight the snapshots of molecular simulation to fit to the experimental data

 ## Requirement